tjcchen/jsbridge-review/README.md

 ## JsBridge-Review
 JsBridge is a communication method between JavaScript and Native Code.
 This technology is also known as Hybrid app.
 In JsBridge, Native calls JavaScript through a webview method `stringByEvaluatingJavaScriptFromString`.
-On the other hand, JavaScript calls Native by sending dummy request to Native, then Native intercepts the dummy request, analyze the request, and execute the corresponding method.
+On the other hand, JavaScript calls Native by sending dummy request to Native.
+Native then intercepts the dummy request, analyze the request, and execute the corresponding method.

 ## Mechanism Explained
 ### Flow of FE javascript code invokes iOS native code